ctranstrum/chuck/cases/README.md

 - [top_dovetail.stl](top_dovetail.stl)
 - [top_dovetail_right.stl](top_dovetail_right.stl)

-For the bottom case, you can split it anywhere it makes sense to you, since it's not visible, it matters less where the line is.
+For the bottom case, you can split it anywhere it makes sense to you;
+since it's not visible, it matters less where the line is.

 ## Encoder knobs